eaglesky/CodingPractices/AlgorithmsReview.md

 * Node finding.
   - [Leetcode] Intersection Of Two Linked Lists(Best Algorithm* and Best Implementation*).
 Remember this algorithm(including the first trial) and the edge case when one linked list is null.
   - [Leetcode] Linked List Cycle II(Algorithm** and Implementation*).
 Remember the test cases too.
+* Remove nodes:
+  - [Leetcode]Remove Nth Node From End of List(Implementation, practice dummy node, two pointers moving and edge case thinking)
+  - [Leetcode]Remove duplicates from sorted list I(easy) and II(Implementation*).
+  - Generalization of I to allow K duplicates -- Remove duplicates from sorted list III.(Best Implementation**).
+Not found in any OJ.
+I implemented the test cases.